mongodb/mongo-java-driver/driver-core/src/test/resources/client-side-encryption/README.rst

 Load each YAML (or JSON) file using a Canonical Extended JSON parser.

-If the test file name matches the regular expression ``fle2\-Range\-.*\-Correctness``, drivers MAY skip the test on macOS.
-The ``fle2-Range`` tests are very slow on macOS and do not provide significant additional test coverage.

 Then for each element in ``tests``:

 #.
 If the ``skipReason`` field is present, skip this test completely.